LoyolaChicagoCS/ssl/source/members/alumni-pages/martinZugschwert.rst

     * `Linkedin <https://www.linkedin.com/in/martinzugschwert/>`_
     * `GitHub <https://github.com/MartinZugs>`_

 Martin has been a member of SSL since his Junior year.
 He will receive his B.S. in Computer Science from Loyola University Chicago in December 2020.
 He will receive his M.S. in Computer Science from Loyola University Chicago in December 2021.
-He currently works as a Data Architect at iManage alongside his Masters studies and research.
+He currently works as a Data Architect at iManage alongside his Masters' studies and research.

 Research Areas